Pittsylvania County assistance programs.

 Telamon Corporation Housing Services - Housing programs are offered.
 The agency can provide eligible low-income families with counseling, advice, and assistance in purchasing their first home.
 Home Management and Financial is provided as well as down payment closing cost assistance, depending on income level.
 Also call for foreclosure prevention.
 61 North Main Street, Chatham, Virginia 24531, telephone (434)656-8357.

 Salvation Army of Danville Virginia is located at 123 Henry Street.
 Phone number is (434)792-3963.
 While funding is limited, when funds are available the non-profit can provide emergency rental assistance when someone has an eviction notice.
+Loans are used, and the ministry also provides other support around assistance for kids, school supplies, and more.
 Household items are offered, including food, clothing, and furniture.
 The location also has a food pantry and daily feeding site.
+Find more details on Salvation Army programs in Pittsylvania County.

 White Oak Grove Baptist Church - Provides shelter, counseling, free food, and gently used clothing for those in need of help.
 1440 Dry Fork Road, Dry Fork, VA 24549.
 Call (434)432-0155